ivan-livyi/atlassian-mcp/README.md

 ### Jira Examples

 - **"What is JIRA-123 about?"** - Get details about a specific ticket
 - **"Show me all issues assigned to me"** - Find your current assignments
-- **"Find all high priority bugs in XXX project"** - Search for critical issues
+- **"Find all high priority bugs in PROJECT project"** - Search for critical issues
-- **"What open issues are there in XXX project?"** - See project status
+- **"What open issues are there in PROJECT project?"** - See project status
 - **"Show me issues created this week"** - Track recent work
 - **"Find all unassigned tickets"** - Discover work that needs owners
 - **"What's the status of issues in Sprint 42?"** - Check sprint progress